-4) No Air Flow to Measure Mold In Cubic Units– Most standards and guidelines refer to mold spores per cubic meter or coliform forming unit, but obtaining a level of mold per volume of air is impossible without a controlled airflow through the use of a mechanical pump.
+4) No Air Flow to Measure Mold in Cubic Units– Most standards and guidelines refer to mold spores per cubic meter or coliform forming unit but obtaining a level of mold per volume of air is impossible without a controlled airflow through the use of a mechanical pump.

 5) No Control Sample – A control sample is necessary to validate the elevation of spores and provide a meaningful reference point, but many DIY kits do not offer a dish to take such a comparison sample from another room or outside.

-6) Misleading Marketing – Consumers often think that the DIY kit they purchase will quantify and qualify they types of mold they have, but this is not the case.
+6) Misleading Marketing – Consumers often think that the DIY kit they purchase will quantify and qualify they types of molds they have, but this is not the case.
 For an additional costs, the petri dishes must be sent out to the lab for analysis (see point 1, 2, 3 for why this is meaningless).

 7) No Accredited Laboratory Certification, Endorsement or Chair of Custody – The labs associated with DIY kits are rarely certified (those listed with AIHA-LAP LLC Accredited Labs) and are not endorsed by any accredited agency.
-Often there is no chain of custody (COC) to properly document the transfer of the kit or to note acceptance of the kit by the lab and critical data such as the date, time of analysis, lab location etc…are often omitted.
+Often there is no chain of custody (COC) to properly document the transfer of the kit or to note acceptance of the kit by the lab and critical data such as the date, time of analysis, lab location etc.…are often omitted.

-8) Kits Do Not Account For Dead Spores: Settling plates and other DIY kits are focused on growing mold, but dead spores can also impact your health.
+8) Kits Do Not Account for Dead Spores: Settling plates and other DIY kits are focused on growing mold, but dead spores can also impact your health.
 Water damage-makers such as Stachybotys, Chaetomium and Ulocladium may not show up on the DIY kit.

-9) No Inspection – DIY kits do no provide an overall understanding of your mold contamination.
+9) No Inspection – DIY kits do not provide an overall understanding of your mold contamination.
 A critical part of a comprehensive mold investigation is the inspection process, which requires specialized instrumentation such as digital moisture meters, hygrometers, infrared cameras and other tools along with an expert visual observation.